Kamemii/A-Chinese-Input-Edit-Method/README.md

 ### 2. Viewing and running the code
 After installing the required libraries, you can run Jupyter Notebook to view and run the code.<br>

-The training dataset is too large to upload.
-If you want to use the model, you can download the parameters for HMM (initial, transmission and emission probability, and pinyin states) and load them into the model.
+The training dataset is too large to upload on Github.
+If you need it, you can download from: https://drive.google.com/file/d/1-_JIgT0ifndIFzgGszDsGraR1p9o2IY3/view?usp=sharing <br>

+If you just want to use the model, you can download the parameters for HMM (initial, transmission and emission probability, and pinyin states) and load them into the model.